adrianstando/Big-Data-System-Cryptocurrencies/README.md

 You need WSL on Windows.

+You need at least 10GB of unused RAM memory for the sytem.

 You need Tailscale (Linux) or Tailscale add-in (Windows) installed.

 You need proper tokens to the APIs mentioned somewhere in the main folders READMEs.